guillaumehottin/CervicalKineRecorder/Report/technical_guide/README.md

 - The Oculus app starts the acquisition and sends *startAcquisitionAck*
 - Then there are two alternatives :
     - Either we want to stop and discard the acquisition and the GUI sends *stopAcquisition*
     - Either the operator wants to keep the acquisition and does nothing.
-Just before the end of the acquisition, the GUI sends *finishAcquisition*.
-The Oculus App the nwaits until the acquisition is finished and sends *endAcquisition,mean:value,standard_deviation:value*.
+Just before the end of the acquisition, the GUI sends finishAcquisition*.
+The Oculus App the nwaits until the acquisition is finished and sends endAcquisition,mean:value,standard_deviation:value*.

  ## Modeling and data analysis

  ### Hulls and Splines
+ The file **Cervical_GUI/model/hull_and_spline.py** permits to:
+  - Load, create and save the complete model with concave hulls and B-Splines,
+  - Compare new data with model,
+  - Plot measures.

+ First, we build a mean concave hull of specified data.
+If new data is out of it (with some margin), we can say that new data correspond to unhealthy patient, else we study the variabilty of motion with B-Splines and compare it with a threshold.

+ To use it, you need files **splines.py** and **hull.py**.

  #### Splines

-The file *Cervical_GUI/model/splines.py* permits to:
+The file **Cervical_GUI/model/splines.py** permits to:
  - Get angle data,
  - Interpolate curve with B-Splines (For instance, **Pitch=f(Yaw)**),
  - Compute the mean oscillation of motion,
  - Compute the distance between data curve and mean oscillation,
  - Create the model.

  First, we have to detect each oscillation to develop the mean B-Spline.
 The main problem is that there are lots of small go-backs because the patient want to be aligned with the tracker.
 To avoid considering it, we use a system of window.
 In fact, for each points, we look at some points before and after and study their evolution (Function *detect_cycles*).